dstogov/ir/README.md

 ## IR Example

-The complete described example may be found in [examples/mandelbrot.c](examples/mandelbrot.c)) and built using ``make examples``.
+The complete described example may be found in [examples/mandelbrot.c](examples/mandelbrot.c) and built using ``make examples``.

-It generate the code for the following C function:
+It generates the code for the following C function:

 ```c
 int32_t mandelbrot(double x, double y)